 Motion Study 1154.
 I wanted the subject to relate to himself all in less than a one-second single exposure without resorting to post-production composition.
 I wanted the image to create wild, dynamic energy as well as power.
 I used the impressively built trainer, Sidney Wilson and a trampoline.
 I instructed him to jump up on the trampoline and while in the air, yell and turn from facing right to facing left.Use of front synch/rear synch flash with ambient light.

-I write this particular fairly technical Blog for my photographer friends and colleagues who ask me, with some frequency, “How did you do that?”
+I write this particular fairly technical blog for my photographer friends and colleagues who often ask me, with some frequency, “How did you do that?”
 I have been experimenting, exploring and studying motion by leaving the camera shutter open for more than the usual 1/250th second.

 If this material is too technical for those of you non-photographers, perhaps you’ll enjoy the photographs knowing that each was taken with a single exposure and no photoshop trickery.

 I set my flash to go off when the shutter opened (called front synch) and once more just before it closed (rear synch).
 I also provided continuous ambient light so I could capture the streak of his turn i.e. his motion.
 My camera was placed on a tripod and I rotated it during the ½ second exposure from left to right so that each of his two images frozen with flash would be separate in the frame; otherwise they would overlap, like any double exposure, because his whole body movement was just up and down with no lateral shift.